Jerry Huang

 -

-My research broadly focuses on understanding the principles behind how and why different deep learning models work, with a current focus on sequence models.
-On the side, I also dabble in more applied natural language processing research.
+My research broadly focuses on understanding the principles behind how and why deep learning models work, in particular from a data-driven perspective with a current focus on sequence models.
+On the side, I also dabble in more applied natural language processing research and traditional AI.

 -

-My research is (or has been) generously supported through funds from NSERC, FRQNT, Hydro-Québec and 日本学術振興会 among other sources.
+Support for my research has come from NSERC, FRQNT, Hydro-Québec and 日本学術振興会 among other sources.
 I thank them for their broad support and allowing me to conduct research on topics of personal fulfillment and interest.

 -

-I'm on the hunt for research internships or visiting opportunities from Fall 2025 (i.e. beginning August/September 2025) onwards.
-If you are in search of one, please reach out by e-mail if there is overlap in research interest or if you simply feel I would be a good fit/addition.
-For an understanding of my background and skills, refer to my papers (below) and my GitHub (which may be slightly out-of-date).
+I'm on the hunt for research internships or visiting opportunities in 2026.
+Please reach out by e-mail if there is overlap in research interest or if you simply feel I would be a good fit/addition to your team.
+For an understanding of my background and skills, refer to my papers (below) and GitHub (which may be slightly out-of-date).

 -